adriantang-job/participant/README.md

 the time portion of a date of birth is probably irrelevant.
 A date / time object might also complicate things like timezone difference which is usually not considered for date of birth.

+A timestamp can also be used in this case.
+It has the advantage of taking up less space, but is not human-readable, thus inconvenient for situations like debugging.

 #### phone *(string)*

 The participant phone number.